ckan/ckan/doc/extensions/adding-custom-fields.rst

     :pyobject: ExampleIDatasetFormPlugin.show_package_schema

-Package types
+Dataset types
 ^^^^^^^^^^^^^

 The :py:meth:`~ckan.plugins.interfaces.IDatasetForm.package_types` function
-defines a list of package types that this plugin handles.
-Each package has a field containing its type.
-Plugins can register to handle specific types of packages and ignore others.
-Since our plugin is not for any specific type of package and we want our plugin to be the default handler, we update the plugin code to contain the following:
+defines a list of dataset types that this plugin handles.
+Each dataset has a field containing its type.
+Plugins can register to handle specific types of dataset and ignore others.
+Since our plugin is not for any specific type of dataset and we want our plugin to be the default handler, we update the plugin code to contain the following:

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v1.py